Gum Surgery: Rebuilding Your

 Smile Support System

 At Fountainville Family Dentistry, we understand that healthy teeth depend on strong gums and stable bone support.
+The gums and jawbone act as the foundation that holds teeth firmly in place.

 When gum disease becomes advanced, routine cleanings and non-surgical treatments may no longer be enough.
+In such cases, gum surgery may be recommended.

 Gum surgery helps treat deep infections under the gums, severe gum recession, or excess gum tissue.
+The main goal is to protect natural teeth and improve long-term oral health.

 Clinical Indicators: When You May Need Gum Surgery